maptiler/maptiler-sdk-js/readme.md

 # Custom Events and Map Lifecycle
 ## Events
 ### The `ready` event
-The `ready` event happens just after the `load` event but waits that all the controls managed by the `Map` constructor are dealt with, some having an asynchronous logic to set up.
+The `ready` event happens just after the `load` event but waits until all the controls managed by the `Map` constructor are dealt with, some having an asynchronous logic to set up.
-Since the `ready` event waits that all the basic controls are nicely positioned, it is **safer** to use `ready` than `load` if you plan to add other custom comtrols with the `.addControl()` method.
+Since the `ready` event waits until all the basic controls are nicely positioned, it is **safer** to use `ready` than `load` if you plan to add other custom controls with the `.addControl()` method.

-This event works exactely the same way as `load` and you can safely replace those by `"ready"`.
+This event works exactly the same way as `load` and you can safely replace those by `"ready"`.
 Here is a usage example:

 ```js
 const map = new maptilersdk.Map({